One of the subjects that is currently on the limelight, and about which one can’t find any text that is simple to understand, is the eurozone crisis.

 ‘Holly Jesus, my daughter.
 Don’t tell me that you let him…’

 Through the door, the presenter’s voice could clearly be heard:

-“… analists consider the eurozone economies too closely integrated to allow for any backtracking.
+“… analysts consider the eurozone economies too closely integrated to allow for any backtracking.
 The penetration of German products in eurozone markets…”

 Both mothers put on their best smiles, trying to look as relaxed as possible.

-The other mother tried, unsucessfully, to look condescending, as if all marriages were like this.
+The other mother tried, unsuccessfully, to look condescending, as if all marriages were like this.